ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 ```

 So, even though we are in the `tmp1/` directory, we can see what is in other directories by using the relative path to the directory of interest.
 Note we can also use absolute paths too.
 You may have noticed the `../` this is how to get to the directory above the one you are currently located in.

+Note: in this case, we have access to the RStudio file browser, too, which is really nice.
+But in the future we won't.
+So we can use the file browser today, but on Farm we'll have to get by with just the command line interface and no other interface!

 **CHALLENGE:** Use the absolute path to list the files in the tmp2 directory.